-Next September, I plan to embark on my biggest and most challenging adventure yet.
+In September 2019, I plan to embark on my biggest and most challenging adventure yet.
 I will be joining Raleigh International as a volunteer on an expedition for three months in Nicaragua and Costa Rica.

 Volunteers will be working with rural communities in remote areas of Central America.
 Protecting one of the most bio-diverse places on the planet, projects can involve working on a water and sanitation initiatives to bring clean water to rural communities, or constructing school buildings for indigenous communities.